MohammedRashad/Donne/README.md

 We decided to change this and we developed a platform where blood donation could be revolutionized around the world..
 We created Donné.

-The app was named after Alfred Donné, the discoverer of blood platelets
+The app was named after Alfred Donné, the discoverer of blood platelets and leukemia.

 # What is Donné ?

+Donné is the social network of blood donors, instead of sharing photos and posts we share our blood to the ones who need it.

+Donné was built by users, for users, it's easy to use and gets the job done with the least number of steps possible.

 Donné is an online, peer-to-peer blood donation platform that allows blood donation to happen without the need of searching the internet for blood donors, also an app which test your eligibility to donate blood, make a blood donation schedule and a wiki section to raise blood donation awareness.